Mela User Guide

 Pitch Bend

-Pitch Bend is a Pitch Processor module that transposes the input Pitch signal according to the Pitch Bend MIDI messages it receives.
+The Pitch Bend module transposes the Pitch signal based on incoming Pitch Bend MIDI messages.

 +Range